Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.6/plugins/crazycrates/guides/crates/examples/types/cosmiccrate.md

   # i.e. Commands: [] or the value isn't there.
   Prize-Commands: []
   # Item the crate is in the GUI
-  Item: "ENDER_CHEST"
+  Item: "ender_chest"
-  # If the crate in the main /cc GUI is glowing or not.
+  # If the crate in the main /crates is glowing or not.
   Glowing: false
   # Name of the item in the GUI.
   Name: "<bold><light_purple>Cosmic Crate</bold>"